vijay8i/this-and-that/01-build-systems/notes/02-gn-and-ninja.md

 ```

 I started with the [quick start document](^1) and worked my way through
 to create the `simple` structure.
+At the end of this exercise I had a

-The general concepts in *gn* are similar to *cmake* and *meson*.
-Create
+map of *gn* concepts that I could relate to similar kind in *cmake* and
-a directory structure that breaks the system into subsystems, functional
+*meson*.
+Broadly, the process is to create a directory structure that
+breaks the system into subsystems, functional blocks (features) and
-blocks (features) and modules (components); and then describe what each
+modules (components); and then describe what each folder contains in
-folder contains in a `BUILD.gn` file in that folder.
-Each target (defined
+a `BUILD.gn` file in that folder.
+Each target (defined in *BUILD.gn*)
-in *BUILD.gn*) can be referenced as a dependency by others, and the target
+can be referenced as a dependency by others, and the target can declare
-can declare its own dependencies.
-At the top level, create one or more
+its own dependencies.
+At the top level, create one or more `group` of
-`group` of features and declare the dependencies for each.
-The `group`
+features and declare the dependencies for each.
+The `group` name can
-name can also be a target that can be used to direct `ninja` what to *build*.
+also be a target that can be used to direct `ninja` what to *build*.

 > [!TIP]
 > Remember to design your build like code.